-Photography by Richard Bryant.
+Photography by Richard Bryant, courtesy of Openstudio Architects.

 Above: The studio’s blue kitchen is tucked under the sleeping loft and, when its sliding track door and folding doors are open, it overlooks the main living space.
 The kitchen’s leftmost wall slides away from the fixed countertop to provide extra prep space via the bread board.